mastoj/PolyglotHeaven/README.md

 PolyglotHeaven
 ==============

-Demo application for Event Store, Elasticsearch and neo4j
+Demo application for Event Store, Elasticsearch and neo4j.

+For a pure functional version see: https://github.com/mastoj/FsCQRSShop